VirginiaLynne likes to share her creative ideas for DIY home renovation and maintenance.

-Once you've made the decision to consider RTA (ready to assemble) cabinets, you will quickly discover that you have another decision to make: which cabinets should I buy?
+Once you've made the decision to consider RTA (ready-to-assemble) cabinets, you will quickly discover that you have another decision to make: which cabinets should I buy?

 Most RTA companies have extensive websites and many options.
-However, company websites are not enough, you need to also read consumer reviews which tell you how the company performs in delivering quality and service.RTA cabinets are an expensive purchase and you generally have to buy them somewhat sight unseen.
+However, company websites are not enough- you need to also read consumer reviews that tell you how the company performs in delivering quality and service.
+Kitchen or bath cabinets are an expensive purchase and you generally have to buy them somewhat sight unseen.

-Unfortunately, it is very difficult to find reviews of different companies which are not veiled advertisements written by the company themselves, so I want to assure you that I don't have any connections with any cabinet company except as a customer.
-I'm a 50 something homeowner with no previous experience in building cabinets, but I managed to put together 31 RTA cabinets for my home.
-If I can do it, you can too!
+Unfortunately, it is very difficult to find reviews of different companies which are not veiled advertisements written by the company themselves, so I want to assure you that I don't have any connections with a company except as a customer.
+I wrote this review because I wanted to save people the hours and hours I spent online researching and trying to decide.

 Here is a guide for narrowing down your choices.

-Choose Cabinet Face and Wood
+Choose Style and Wood First

-You are going to live with these cabinets for a long time, so you have to like them.I think the first decision to make is what sort of cabinet door style and wood you want.
-Do you want:
+You are going to live with these cabinets for a long time, so you have to like them.
+In looking at many different companies, I found that some of them offered a few similar cabinets, probably from the same manufacturer.
+That means that you probably need to start shopping based on what type of style and wood you like best.
+Think about whether you want:

-- A simple Shaker style?
+- A simple shaker style?

-- Or raised panels?
+- Raised panels?

-- Maple, Oak, Hickory or some other wood?
+- Maple, oak, hickory, or some other wood?